Your Guide to UPS Shipping Rates

 Simplify your parcel shipping with us

 These ideas will help with your planning, but they likely add some complexity to your small package shipping operations as well.
 If you're struggling to manage costs or stay a step ahead of your parcel logistics, consider a third-party logistics (3PL) partner like Worldwide Express.
-As a UPS Authorized Reseller, we know parcel shipping and how to manage surcharges like few others.
+As a UPS Authorized Reseller, we know parcel shipping and how to manage UPS fees and surcharges like few others.
 We negotiate rates using the shipping volume of our entire customer base, but it's our hands-on support that gives SMB shippers the biggest lift.
 We'll walk through your parcel billing and invoices to look for efficiencies in your operations, help cut shipping costs and manage shipments with simplicity.

 If you're looking for a way to do small package shipping better, let's talk.